 Standard operating system software provides a seamless experience across the entire environment.
 Therefore, your operational costs go down, your ability to use software for the specific use cases you want goes up, and you can reduce the cost of ownership.
 In addition, this brings Open Networking and partially open source.

 Traditionally, networking products were a combination of hardware and software that had to be purchased as an integrated solution.
 Open networking, on the other hand, disaggregates hardware from software.
 They were allowing IT to mix and match at will.

-With Open Networking, we are not reinventing how packets are forwarded, or routers communicate with each other.
+With Open Networking, we are not reinventing how packets are forwarded or routers communicate.
 With Open Networking solutions, you are never alone and never the only vendor.
-The value of software-defined networking and Open Networking is doing as much as possible in software, so you don’t depend on delivering new features from a new generation of hardware.
-If you want a new feature, it’s quickly implemented in software without swapping the hardware or upgrading line cards.
+The value of software-defined networking and Open Networking is doing as much as possible in software so you don’t depend on delivering new features from a new generation of hardware.
+If you want a new part, it’s quickly implemented in software without swapping the hardware or upgrading line cards.

 You want to move as much intelligence as possible into software, thus removing the intelligence from the physical layer.
 You don’t want to build in hardware features; you want to use the software to provide the new features.
-This is an important philosophy and is the essence of Open Networking.
+This is a critical philosophy and is the essence of Open Networking.
 Software becomes the central point of intelligence, not the hardware; this intelligence is delivered fabric-wide.